Liu Zhao the Emperor He of Han — Turning Point Monarch of the Han Dynasty

 The powerful and contributive general Dou Xian (? — 92), brother of Empress Dowager Dou, was an exceptional marshal but arrogant.

 Bronze Artifact of Han Dynasty with Inlaying Gold and Silver that used to Press Sitting Mat — Hebei Museum (Photo by Dongmaiying)

 After the southern part of the Xiongnu allied with the Han by marriage, the northern force kept fighting and further expanded during Wang Mang's reign (9 — 23).

-Dou Xian led Han’s army, allied with southern Xiongnu, defeated the northern part for several times.
+Dou Xian led Han's army, allied with the southern Xiongnu, and defeated the northern part several times.

-When the northern Xiongnu wanted to surrender, the southern Xiongnu instigated the negotiation to fail; so Dou Xian commanded his army attacked and chased the rest Xiongnu forces westward far away until they disappeared.
+When the northern Xiongnu wanted to surrender, the southern Xiongnu instigated the negotiation to fail, so Dou Xian led his army, attacked, and chased the rest of the forces westward far away until they disappeared.

 Golden Crown of the King of Xiongnu — Inner Mongolia Museum (Photo by Dongmaiying)

 Afterward, Dou Xian was given countless privileges and power.